composewell/streamly/docs/User/Explanatory/Overview.md

 Streamly simplifies streaming and makes it as intuitive as plain lists.
 Unlike other streaming libraries, no fancy types are required.
 Streamly is simply a generalization of Haskell lists to monadic streaming optionally with concurrent composition.
-The basic stream type in streamly `SerialT m a` can be considered as a list type `[a]` parameterized by the monad `m`.
+The basic stream type in streamly `Stream m a` can be considered as a list type `[a]` parameterized by the monad `m`.
 For example, `SerialT IO a` is a moral equivalent of `[a]` in the IO monad. `SerialT Identity a`, is equivalent to pure lists.
 Streams are constructed very much like lists, except